 High levels of stress, emotions, and overwhelming thoughts can drive a person to turn to self-harm as a coping mechanism.
 It may help them to feel like they are in control of a difficult situation.
-Although self-harm may be difficult to understand when one has not experienced it, there are many people who suffer with this compulsive habit.
-Whether you are working through temptations to self harm or you know someone who needs help, it is important to find the right resources and assistance required to overcome these dangerous behaviours.
+Although self-harm may be difficult to understand when one has not experienced it, there are many people who suffer from this compulsive habit.
+Whether you are working through temptations to self-harm or you know someone who needs help, it is important to find the right resources and assistance required to overcome these dangerous behaviours.

 Definition of Self-Harm

 The term self-harm, also commonly known as self-injury or self-mutilation, is a broad term that refers to many behaviours.
 Any time a person hurts themselves deliberately, it is classified as self-harm.
 Here are a few examples of habits that fall under this term:

 - Picking at wounds so healing is prevented